Indirect Tax

 Mandatory Formats

 ViDA requires structured XML invoices with specified fields that machines can read and automatically validate.
+These invoices must adhere to standard EN 16931.

 Every invoice will need: